Planning Maps / Areas / The Hills Shire / Castle Hill

 Does Castle Hill have a train station?

 Yes - Castle Hill has 2 train stations: Castle Hill Station, Hills Showground Station.
-The suburb is served by 500 bus stops.
+It is also served by 501 bus stops.

 Do I need a planning report for a Castle Hill property?